 Prognosis for patients with pleural effusions varies based on the underlying condition causing the retention of pleural fluids.
 Regardless of diagnosis, if pleural effusions persist or recur regularly, a patient may face a worse prognosis than those whose effusions are able to be treated without recurrence.
-Pleural effusions caused by liver disease, heart failure or cancers, including mesothelioma, will likely persist.
+Pleural effusions caused by liver disease, heart failure or cancers, including mesothelioma, will likely persist unless treated effectively.

 Mesothelioma patients experiencing pleural effusions often have less than 10 months to live following their diagnosis, as they typically have an advanced stage of disease including metastasis into the lymph nodes.
 In comparison, the median survival time for patients with early stage pleural mesothelioma, without effusions, is about 20 months.
 However, an individual’s prognosis can vary depending on a number of factors including cell type, the patient’s age and overall health.

-As mesothelioma progresses further into the late stages of disease and the tumor engulfs the pleural space, fluid buildup is inhibited and existing pleural effusions tend to dissipate, though the resolution of the pleural effusion will likely not impact prognosis.
+As mesothelioma progresses further into the late stages of disease and the tumor engulfs the pleural space, fluid buildup is inhibited and existing pleural effusions may tend to dissipate.

 Symptom management is the main goal of pleural effusion treatment, though the course of treatment differs depending on the cause of the symptom.
 For instance, benign and transudative effusions are less likely to recur after a procedure to drain the fluid.
 Malignant effusions experienced by those diagnosed with pleural mesothelioma or asbestos lung cancer may not be as easy to manage and can recur frequently.
 For most mesothelioma patients experiencing the symptom, a palliative treatment plan will be recommended.